Sean Shields: Career

 Shields began the 16/17 season in fine form, scoring a superb individual goal, again against Hemel Hempstead in a 2–2 draw at Stonebridge Road.
 Shortly after this game and after a change in team shape, Shields adopted a left wing-back role which saw him and the team flourish during a positive run of results.
 This position saw the tricky wing-back pop up with regular assists for teammates and 2 more goals followed before the end of November against Truro City and Maidenhead United, respectively.
 He was part of the squad that finished second in the National League South that season and went on to win promotion through the playoffs.

 Shields was a regular feature in the matchday squad in the 2017–18 season, but after a change in management, his game time subsequently diminished in his final two years with the club.
 He was loaned out to Maidstone United and Boreham Wood from December 2018 until the end of the 2018–19 season.

 After a summer of interest from several clubs, he agreed a season long loan deal with Notts County for 2019–20.
 Upon signing here, it was agreed that Shields would leave Ebbsfleet at the end of the season, when his contract expired.

 Shields signed for Weymouth on 13 October 2020 and made his debut against Barnet the same day.
 He scored his first goal for the club, a fine strike from the edge of the box into the top corner, against Chesterfield on 28 November 2020.

 Shields enjoyed a fine first season with the club scoring 5 and assisting 14 goals, in 33 league games.
 On 18 May 2021, he was awarded the Player's Player of the season award.

 On 1 July 2022, Shields joined Barnet on a permanent deal following Weymouth's relegation.
-On 2 February 2023, he joined Scunthorpe United.
+He became an instant hit with the bees fans, with his exciting and creative style of play.
+Enjoying a successful start to life at the club, he scored 3 goals and recorded 3 assists in the first 10 league games of the season.

+On 2 February 2023, he joined Scunthorpe United on a deal until the end of the season, with the club sitting second bottom of the National League at the time.
+The incentive of an extra year would be triggered, if the club were able to avoid relegation and remain in the National League.
+Unfortunately this was not an achieved and following Scunthorpe's relegation, he left the club at the expiration of his contract to return to London.